 6. Clean the waterline, skimmer, ladder or stairs.

-7. Remove the skimmer door, skimmer basket and return water eye.
+7. Remove the door, skimmer basket and return water eye.

-8. Move the valve handle under your skimmer so the water can’t go out of the pool, normally where the hose from the skimmer to the pump is connected.
-Disconnect the hoses that connect the skimmer to the pump, the pump to the filter, the filter to the water return.
+8. Move the valve handle under your skimmer so that water cannot flow out of the pool, normally where the hose from the skimmer to the pump is connected.
+Disconnect the hoses that connect the skimmer to the pump, the pump to the filter, and the filter to the return water.

-9. If your pool has one, disconnect the water heater and your sanitation system.
+9. If your pool is equipped with one, disconnect the water heater and your sanitation system.

-10. Disconnect the pipe that connects the bottom drain to the 3-way valve, connect the extension pipe, tie everything securely to a stake or the edge of your pool.
-Pour the antifreeze into this pipe.
+10. Disconnect the hose that connects the bottom drain to the 3-way valve, connect the extension hose, tie it securely to a stake or to the edge of your pool.
+Pour the antifreeze into this hose.

-For an in-ground pool, you will need to remove the water from the piping using a wet/dry type vacuum.
+11. For an in-ground pool, you will need to remove the water from the pipe using a wet/dry vacuum.

-11. Insert a foam tube to protect the bottom drain pipe.
-Bend the end of the tube back so that it stays stuck in the pipe inlet.
+12. Insert a hose bib to protect the bottom drainpipe.
+Bend the end of the flange so that it is stuck in the pipe inlet.

-12. Insert a block of styrofoam into the skimmer and screw a plug on the water return.
+13. Insert a block of Styrofoam into the skimmer and screw a plug into the water return.

-13. Empty the pump and store it indoors, protected from freezing, during the winter.
+14. Empty the pump and store it indoors, free of frost, during the winter.

-15. Remove the following items from the filter: pressure gauge, drain hose clamp, sight glass and gaskets.
+15. Remove the following items from the filter: pressure gauge, drain hose clamp, viewing nozzle and gaskets.
 Store these items in the pump basket.
-It is strongly recommended to apply lubricant to the seals (o’ring).
+It is strongly recommended to apply lubricant to the O-rings.

-16. If your pool is equipped with a salt chlorination system, unplug the cell, clean it and store it away from freezing.
-Remove and store the dashboard if possible.
-Unplug and also store your UV systems and chlorinator if required.
+16. If your pool is equipped with a salt chlorination system, disconnect the cell, clean it and store it in a frost-free location.
+Remove and store the control panel if possible.
+Also disconnect and store your UV systems, chlorinator if required.

-17. If the pool is equipped with a skimmer light or a water return light, remove it.
+17. If the pool is equipped with a skimmer or backflow light, remove it.

-18. If you have a heat pump, unscrew the piping and, using a wet/dry type vacuum, evacuate the remaining water in the water heater.
+18. If you have a heat pump, unscrew the piping and, using a wet/dry vacuum, drain the remaining water into the heater.
 Cover the heat pump with a protective cover.

-19. Add the contents of the chemical closing kit.
+19. Add the contents of the closure kit.

-20. We recommend covering the pool with an elastic system and a wintering net to facilitate its cleaning in the spring.
-In addition, you will protect your pool liner from the sun’s rays.
+20. We recommend covering the pool with a bungee cord system and a winterizing net to facilitate cleaning in the spring.
+In addition, you will protect your pool cover from the sun’s rays.

-These instructions are not exhaustive and depending on your installation, other steps may be necessary, especially if it is an inground pool.
+These instructions are not exhaustive and depending on your installation, other steps may be required, especially if it is an in-ground pool.

-We strongly recommend that you call a Sima expert at least once to explain to you in more detail the closing steps required depending on the model and installation of your pool.
+We strongly recommend that you call on a Sima expert at least once to explain in detail the closing steps required for your pool model and installation.